 Real Estate, Title And Other Professionals

 There are some really good real estate agents out there.
 But like in every profession, there are people who don’t have this experience or they’ve never encountered this particular situation before, and now they’re presented with it.
 So instead of acting without proper knowledge, it is best to seek the right information from professionals.
-So the real estate agent that asked this did the right thing.
+So the real estate agent that asked about this did the right thing.
 She reached out to a real estate attorney.
-Eventually, the title company would have told the parties to go get an attorney because there’s no way they’re going to let a closing occur.
-Even if there was a closing and the specific power of attorney was not provided or obtained improperly, this could create a legal issue that could be raised at a later time.
+Eventually, the title company would have told the parties to get an attorney because there’s no way they’re going to let a closing occur.
+Even if there was a closing and the specific power of attorney was not provided or obtained improperly, this could create a legal issue that could be raised at a later.
 The seller’s realtor could be in a lot of trouble.
 The buyers could probably unwind that transaction, or maybe an heir to the seller could unwind the subject transaction.
 It can go both ways, but why would any person want to risk the legal exposure?

 For additional information related to creating a Durable Power of Attorney in real estate, feel free to contact the attorneys at Soble Law or see more blog articles or our many youtube videos related to real estate, contracts, and finance.